jsailo/notes/docs/docusaurus-tutorials/cloning-from-github.md

 slug: cloning-docusaurus-from-github
 ---

-# Cloning from github
+# Cloning from Github and running locally

-Cloning from github, modify the files, and push your changes.
+Clone Docusaurus from Github and run it on your local computer.

 1. Create a new repository in Github.
 2. Copy the repository link.